bklppr/yolo2_onnx/README.md

 # Using ONNX for Inference (YOLO2, VGG)
 convert YOLO2 and VGG models of PyTorch into ONNX format, and do inference by onnx-tensorflow or onnx-caffe2 backend.
+Also allow to visualize the model structure(.svg) and search matching substructure.

 ## GUI-demo
 open terminal under this root folder, and run command line: